Application Process and Time Frames

 New schools need to demonstrate capacity to comply

-A school applying for initial registration must demonstrate its capacity to comply with the initial registration requirements which includes having in place:
+A school applying for initial registration must demonstrate its capacity to comply with the registration requirements in the Manual.

 • policies and procedures that detail how the school will operate once established